Are you a writer looking for a new laptop?

 3. Screen Aspect Ratio

-When it comes to choosing a laptop for writing, one important factor to consider is the screen aspect ratio.
-Will you be mostly writing text-based documents, or do you plan on working with multimedia as well?
+One important factor to consider when choosing a laptop for writing is the screen aspect ratio.
+Will you mostly write text-based documents, or do you plan on working with multimedia, too?

-If you are doing a lot of writing, you’ll want a laptop with a 16:10 or 3:2 aspect ratio so you can have two full-size pages side-by-side.
-However, if you are working with video or images as well, a 16:9 aspect ratio might be a better fit, as it provides more horizontal space. (most gaming laptops are 16:9)
+If you are doing a lot of writing, you’ll want a laptop with a 16:10 or 3:2 aspect ratio to have two full-size pages side-by-side.
+However, if you are also working with video or images, a 16:9 aspect ratio might be a better fit, as it provides more horizontal space. (most gaming laptops are 16:9)

 Most writers will appreciate a 16:10 or 3:2 screen aspect ratio.